KuToo/gittest/readme.txt

-Git is a version contro system.
+Git is a distributed version contro system.
 Git is a free siftware.